 Life insurance is meant to serve as a financial safety net for your family in your absence.
 The net, however, is not complete unless your family members are also insured.

 Why is it important for you to have a life insurance plan for your family?
 What kinds of policies are best for your family?
 What are the factors you should take into consideration while buying insurance for your family?
 Let us find out.

 If you have a spouse who works full time or part time, the answer to the question above is obvious.
-In a two-income family, couples pull their incomes together to manage household expenses and to save money for a rainy day.
-Even when the economy is stellar and taxes are lower there could be a rainy day.
+In a two-income family, couples pool their incomes together to manage household expenses and to save money for hard times.
+Even when the economy is stellar and taxes are lower there could be financial hardship.

 Now, what if you have a spouse who does not work and stays at home?
 Do they still need insurance?
 The short answer is – yes.

 Even in households where the spouse does not work, they still contribute to the family in a variety of different ways.
 From housekeeping to cooking, childcare, and managing the day-to-day needs of the household, there are many services that a stay-at-home spouse provides that a family simply cannot do without.